 A cascade filling system is a multi-bank high-pressure gas cylinder storage system which is used for the refilling of smaller compressed gas cylinders.

-Read more on the Pioneer and its innovative, low-cost solution!
+Read more on the Pioneer and its innovative low-cost solution here, or contact us now for more information!

 Unlike traditional fixed refuelling stations, cascade refuellers require no external power source or moving parts hence they work well for reliable field and mobile hydrogen refuelling.
 An additional benefit of the cascade system is the ability to meet the demand of filling several small cylinders in close succession, whereas filling from a traditional compressor with buffer cylinder often has the need for longer intermediate periods during which the buffer cylinder can be recharged.